Galfour/2d-anim/dev-notes.md

   - [X] guides -> ~ok
     - can't do better for rotation normalisation, given size of images
 - [X] first animation controller
-- [ ] cry, and move everything hierarchy to js
+- [X] cry, and move everything hierarchy to js
   - SVG and CSS stacking context layering make it impossible to have right leg appear before right arm but after body
   - must deal with hierarchy in JS
-- [ ] make right leg appear before right arm
+- [ ] Make right leg appear before right arm
+- [ ] Re Animate
 - [ ] Split Static and Dynamic properties
   - [ ] All frame-data should dynamic, and not lose the default pause
+- [ ] not only local transforms, but global transforms too
 - [ ] first animation
 - [ ] easy to change size of limbs
 - [ ] decide on ratio for real-life proportions